Technologicat/mcpyrate/doc/quasiquotes.md

 ### Hygienic macro recursion

-It is always possible, for a macro implementation, to call another macro directly as a regular function (i.e. treating it as a syntax transformer); this will expand it immediately.
-This is indeed how things were done using `macropy` when a macro needed to use another macro.
+It is always possible, for a macro implementation, to call another macro directly as a regular function (i.e. treating it as a syntax transformer);
+this will expand it immediately.
+This is indeed how things were often done using `macropy` when a macro needed to use another macro.

 But what if we want, instead, to encode the use of that other macro as a *hygienic* macro invocation in the output AST, and let the expander handle it?